YasminSalehi/PhysGNN/README.md

     3) `pip install networkx`

 3) Please run `data_generator_1.m` to generate Dataset 1, and `data_generator_1.m` to generate Dataset 2.
-    1) Please save the formatted data in two folders: dataset_1 and dataset_2.
+Formatted data will be saved in dataset_1 and dataset_2 folders.
 4) Run `dataset_full.py` to generate the preprocessed data.
 5) Run `pg_dataset.py` to create 1/11 of dataset1/dataset2 and pickle them.
 Each run requires 22GB of RAM.
 Dataset 1 and Dataset 2 use up 16.79 GB of RAM each.